DCT

 Key Claims at a Glance

-• The complaint asserts independent claim 1 (Compl. ¶78).
+• The complaint asserts infringement of at least independent Claim 1 (Compl. ¶78).

-• A process for treating high sulfur HMFO for use as a feedstock,
+• A process for treating high sulfur Heavy Marine Fuel Oil for use as feedstock in a subsequent refinery unit, comprising the steps of:

-• contacting the mixture with catalyst(s) under reactive conditions to form a Process Mixture,
+• contacting the mixture with catalysts under reactive conditions to form a Process Mixture;

-• discharging the Product HMFO,
+• discharging the product.

-U.S. Patent No. 10,604,709, “Multi-Stage Device and Process for Production of a Low Sulfur Heavy Marine Fuel Oil from Distressed Heavy Fuel Oil Materials,” Issued March 31, 2020
+U.S. Patent No. 10,604,709 - "Multi-Stage Device and Process for Production of a Low Sulfur Heavy Marine Fuel Oil From Distressed Heavy Fuel Oil Materials" (Issued March 31, 2020)

-• Asserted Claims: Independent Claim 1 (Compl. ¶99).
+• Asserted Claims: At least Claim 1 (Compl. ¶99).

-U.S. Patent No. 10,584,287, “Heavy Marine Fuel Oil Composition,” Issued March 10, 2020
+U.S. Patent No. 10,584,287 - "Heavy Marine Fuel Oil Composition" (Issued March 10, 2020)

-• Asserted Claims: Independent Claim 1 (Compl. ¶120).
+• Asserted Claims: At least Claim 1 (Compl. ¶120).

 III.
 The Accused Instrumentality